swiftlang/swift-foundation/Sources/FoundationEssentials/FoundationEssentials.docc/Curation/Extensions-Swift/Swift.md

 ## Overview

-In some cases, FoundationEssentials extends Swift standard library types with properties, methods, or other symbols.
+In some cases, FoundationEssentials extends Swift standard library types by adding properties, methods, or other symbols.
 These add new functionality to the standard library type when you import FoundationEssentials.

 Other times, a type appears in this list only because FoundationEssentials extends the type to add conformance to a FoundationEssentials protocol, such as ``ContiguousBytes`` or ``DataProtocol``.